piemonte/PBJVideoPlayer/README.md

 ## Installation

-[CocoaPods](http://cocoapods.org) is the recommended method of installing PBJVideoPlayer, just to add the following line to your `Podfile`:
+[CocoaPods](http://cocoapods.org) is the recommended method of installing PBJVideoPlayer, just add the following line to your `Podfile`:

 ```ruby
 pod 'PBJVideoPlayer'